PratyushPriyam14/LexicographicalOrder/README.md

 # LexicographicalOrder
-we are required to print numbers in a lexicographical manner and discuss the solution using Recursion and Euler Tree.
+we are required to print numbers in a lexicographical manner and done the solution using Recursion and Euler Tree.